elishaadamu/elisha/_posts/2024-01-13-Blog-as-Code-Part1.md

 # Personalise It

-So we've configured our site, now its time to add our own personal falvour.
-Okay okay we already personalised it a bit in the previous step (I know 😁).
+So we've configured our site, now its time to add our own personal flavour.
+Okay, okay, we already personalised it a bit in the previous step (I know 😁).

 Now we are going to actually update the sites content, and add our own imagery.
 To do this we are going to do the following